Most tooth extractions are required due to tooth decay

 Patients may require extractions for orthodontic reasons, such as overcrowding or malocclusion.

 We always use extraction as a last resort option, and if there is a way to preserve a patient's tooth we always explore that avenue first.
-However, extraction is sometimes the best solution to prevent future issues or health risks.
+However, it is sometimes the best solution to prevent future issues or health risks.

 Wisdom teeth issues are the most common reason for having a tooth pulled.
 In some cases, patients may have wisdom teeth removed after symptoms occur.
 But it is often a good idea to remove them before they begin causing issues.
 Your dentist can let you know whether you or your child would benefit from wisdom teeth removal as a preventative measure.